Emil-Stampfly-He/rudis/readme.md

 Any other types of commands will be responded with an empty json object

 ## Contribute
 Refer to the issues section to see what are the current roadmap / TODO for this project.
-Be sure to follow Github's [Code of Conduct](https://docs.github.com/en/site-policy/github-terms/github-community-code-of-conduct) and thanks for your contribution!
+Be sure to follow GitHub's [Code of Conduct](https://docs.github.com/en/site-policy/github-terms/github-community-code-of-conduct) and thanks for your contribution!